kungfuai/backend-interview/README.md

 ## KUNGFUAI Backend Interview

-Using the NodeJS applicatication framework NestJS, create a TODO list application that persists the TODOs to a database.
+Using the NodeJS application framework NestJS, create a TODO list application that persists the TODOs to a database.

 Features:
 - Create a TODO